Supergrass: Independent career and split (2009–2010)

 The band headlined Wychwood Festival on 30 May and also Sellindge Music Festival (6 June), Provinssirock Festival (13 June) and a short European trek in July at BBK Live (10 July) at Bilbao, Bikini Festival (11 July) in Toulouse, Festival Les Ardentes (12 July) in Liège (Belgium) and Paredes de Coura Festival (30 July) in Portugal.
 There was also a co-headlining date at 2009's Truck Festival along with Ash, on 25–26 July at Hill Farm in Steventon, Oxfordshire.

 On 12 April 2010, the band announced they were to split up after a series of four farewell shows, with their final gig in Paris on 11 June 2010.

 At the time of the split, Supergrass were working on their seventh studio album, tentatively titled Release the Drones.
 In early 2010, the band revealed that the album had been influenced by krautrock bands such as Can, and drone music, and that the members had swapped instruments on several tracks during its recording.
 Coombes said of the approach to the album: "This record's actually been very collaborative.
 It's been cool to try something different and chaotic."
 Coombes stated that the album was "nearly finished", and it was scheduled for release in May.
 The album remains unfinished and unreleased.
+Also in 2010, American rapper Travie McCoy sampled "Alright" in his hit debut solo single "We'll Be Alright".